dingo35/brands/README.md

 MULTI   (only appears when a MAINSMET is configured); formerly known as LOADBALANCING.
         2 to 8 EVSE’s can be connected via modbus, and their load will be balanced
   <Disabled>	Single SmartEVSE
-  <Master>	Set the first SmartEVSE to Master,
+  <Master>	Set the first SmartEVSE to Master.
+Make sure there is only one Master.
   <Node1-7>	And the other SmartEVSE's to Node 1-7.

 MAINS	(only appears when a MAINSMET is configured):